vmware-tanzu/pinniped/proposals/1113_ldap-ad-web-ui/README.md

 * Provide generalized error messaging for failed logins that do not expose sensitive information (i.e. we should say "invalid username or password" but do not expose whether it's the username or password that's incorrect)
 * Provide information easily allowing a user to identify the screen as belonging to Pinniped and which upstream IdP is being represented (e.g. IdP name)
-* Address basic security concerns for web firms (HTTPS, passwords use a password field, CSRF protection, redirect protection)
+* Address basic security concerns for web forms (HTTPS, passwords use a password field, CSRF protection, redirect protection)
 * Prevent LDAP injection attacks
 * Rely on the upstream IdP to address advanced security concerns (brute force protection, username enumeration, etc)
 * Screens are accessible and friendly to screen readers